JSBmanD/docs/pages/dashboard/organization-view.md

 - <notranslate>**Only Show Data from Specific Ad Networks**</notranslate> - When toggled on, agency users can only view events from a specific list of ad networks.
 - <notranslate>**Only Show Data from Specific Locations**</notranslate> - When toggled on, agency users can only view events that have taken place in a specific list of countries.

-!!! warning "Agency Invitation"
+[block:callout]
+{
+  "type": "warning",
+  "title": "Agency Invitation",
-	Once you've defined the appropriate levels of access for your Agency, you must <notranslate>**Invite**</notranslate> them to access the Branch dashboard.
-Only Organization Admins can invite an Agency to access the Branch dashboard.
+  "body": "Once you've defined the appropriate levels of access for your Agency, you must <notranslate>**Invite**</notranslate> them to access the Branch dashboard.
+Only Organization Admins can invite an Agency to access the Branch dashboard."
+}
+[/block]

 #### Modifying an Agency Team Member